-A redeposit allows you to restore the service credit you lost when you took a refund of your Defined Benefit Program contributions and interest earnings.
+A redeposit allows you to restore the service credit lost when you took a refund of your Defined Benefit Program contributions and interest earnings.
 If you return to CalSTRS-covered employment, or if you're a member of one or more other eligible California public retirement systems, you may restore past Defined Benefit Program refunded service credit by redepositing your refunded contributions plus interest.
 The interest rate is equal to the actuarially assumed rate of return on CalSTRS investments, currently 7%.

-You may choose to restore a portion rather than all of the service credit you lost when you took a refund.
+You can choose to redeposit all or a portion of your refunded service credit along with applicable interest.
+If you received multiple refunds, we add each refunded amount, plus interest, to determine the total cost.
+You can then redeposit all or a portion of that total cost.
 The more time between your refund and redeposit, the higher the cost to redeposit.